DENVER -- Five adult dogs and three puppies were left abandoned in a backyard for several days during our recent string of hot days.

 One after the other, they capture the animals and place them in cages.

-Finally, the last puppy is captured and ready to go to the animal shelter.
+Finally, the last puppy is captured and ready to go to the animal shelter for puppy training.

 "I didn't know what was going to happen.
 They're good dogs.
 They'll have a good home," says Richardson.